KianBahasadri/bahasadri.com/docs/features/file-encryptor/FEATURES.md

 **Result**: Encrypted file and keyfile (if generated) are available for download

+### Encrypt Text with Password

+**Goal**: Encrypt text content using a password without creating a file

+**Steps**:

+1. Navigate to the file encryptor page
+2. Select "Encrypt" mode
+3. Choose "Password" as the encryption method
+4. Select "Text" input mode
+5. Paste or type the text to encrypt
+6. Enter a password
+7. Click "Encrypt"
+8. Copy the encrypted text or download as a file

+**Result**: Encrypted text is available to copy or download

 ### Decrypt a File with Password

 **Goal**: Decrypt a previously encrypted file using the password